jeanferrerdata/PerceptronBreastCancer/README.md

 ## Dataset

-The dataset used is the Wisconsin Breast Cancer Dataset.
+The dataset used is the Wisconsin Breast Cancer Data Set.
 Ensure you have the dataset file named `BreastCancerWisconsinDataSet.csv` in your working directory.

 ## Exploration and Preprocessing